Burger King grilled chicken sandwiches: Advertising

-A series of ads called @BK, love is guaranteed that were developed by Los Angeles-based ad house Amoeba, guaranteed that customers would receive a free sandwich if they don't "love" the chain's Whopper and Chicken Whopper sandwiches.
+A series of ads called @BK, love is guaranteed that were developed by Los Angeles-based ad house Amoeba, guaranteed that customers would receive a free burger if they don't "love" the chain's Whopper and Chicken Whopper burgers.
 With the discovery of mad cow disease by the FDA in 2003, the company instructed their advertising agency at the time, Young & Rubicam of New York, to retool a forthcoming series of ads featuring the company's signature product, the Whopper, to include the Chicken Whopper.
 A Burger King spokesman stated that the change was because Burger King "decided that if there's anybody who wants a chicken option, at this point, we wanted to remind them that the Whopper comes in chicken as well as the original beef," noting their confidence in their beef supply.

 The BK Baguettes line was introduced in the United States via an ad campaign from advertising firm Crispin, Porter + Bogusky that featured the tagline "Flavor from grilling not fat."
-The American advertising campaigns for the sandwiches featured several celebrity chefs, such as Rick Bayless, visiting locations where similar style food stuffs were found, e.g. a farmers' market, and commenting on how these ingredients make the new Baguette line better and more healthy.
-The advertising firm of Euro RSCG Leedex produced ads for the sandwiches in Great Britain.
+The American advertising campaigns for the burgers featured several celebrity chefs, such as Rick Bayless, visiting locations where similar style food stuffs were found, e.g. a farmers' market, and commenting on how these ingredients make the new Baguette line better and more healthy.
+The advertising firm of Euro RSCG Leedex produced ads for the burgers in Great Britain.

-The advertising campaign for the TenderGrill sandwich in Spain in 2010 featured a humor-based ad in which men were asked what type of advertisement would get them to buy the sandwich.
+The advertising campaign for the TenderGrill burger in Spain in 2010 featured a humor-based ad in which men were asked what type of advertisement would get them to buy the burger.
 The responses, which included what men would like to see in the commercials, formed the basis for the ads.
 The advertisement, made entirely by women, was filmed in London and featured barbarians, ninjas and unicorns in an advertisement that poked fun at the men's preferences.
 The making of the commercial was the basis of a mini-documentary from UK firm Feral Films.
-In a 2011 Singapore campaign, Burger King presented an attack advertisement that was designed to counter the introduction of the Chicken McGrill sandwich from McDonald's.
-The campaign took McDonald's slogan, "Make it better" and changed it to "Make it even Better" and put the sandwich on sale for SGD$1.00 on the same day the McDonald's product was set to debut.
+In a 2011 Singapore campaign, Burger King presented an attack advertisement that was designed to counter the introduction of the Chicken McGrill burger from McDonald's.
+The campaign took McDonald's slogan, "Make it better" and changed it to "Make it even Better" and put the burger on sale for SGD$1.00 on the same day the McDonald's product was set to debut.
 Burger King called the McDonald's menu item "fake grilled" as opposed to flame grilled.